Flashback Fun with the Love Month, by ModernJeepers Del & Stacie Albright

-February is a great month.
-Some call it the “love” month, what with Valentine’s Day and sunshine on the way.
-Seems to me there is also a lot of November birthdays out there (get it?)?
-But writing for the “love” month gets me a little on my rambling soapbox.
+February is around the corner, and a great month.
+Some call it the “love month,” what with Valentine’s Day and sunshine on the way.
+Seems to us there is also a lot of November birthdays out there (get it?)?
+But writing for the “love” month gets us a little on our rambling soapbox.

 When it comes to land use and public access, love is not a word we use very often.
 Love our recreation?
 Yes, of course.
 Love those who want our form of recreation dead and buried?
-I do not think so.
-But you know some words struck me funny the other day (from 11/2000) as I was watching Larry King interview the Rev. Billy Graham.
-Mr. Graham told Larry that it was possible to love someone but not what they do.
-Interesting concept, huh?
+We do not think so.
+But there is that message we hear from religious leaders — love thy neighbor.

 Being outside with someone you love is always rewarding

 And what about some of our own peers?
 Do we still “love” them for some of their travesties?
-I just received a report from a very reliable source that some desert recreationists recently stole some ore carts right off the abandoned rail line from an old desert mine in Southern California (again, year 2000).
+We remember well a report from a very reliable source that some desert recreationists stole some ore carts right off the abandoned rail line from an old desert mine in Southern California.
 Now that takes some effort!
 Ore carts are made of iron and are very heavy and awkward to move.
-I was hoping to show those carts to the youngsters that travel the desert with me (and their kids).
+We were hoping to show those carts to the youngsters that travel the desert with us.

 Occasionally, our own peers can be some pretty poor examples of our form of recreation too.
 We have all seen a sampling of snowmobilers, dirt bikers, four-wheelers, or whomever, doing things that we would just as soon they did not do.
 Do we forgive them?

 Do we forgive special interest radical enviro groups that do not live up to their own deals?
 Do we still attempt to compromise with folks that have back-stabbed us before?